 Cheaper and softer than concrete, macadam sports courts can play incredibly well when new.
 Tarmac’s porous nature is great for drainage, but can also enable biological forces to affect the surface over time.
 Cracks, bumps and holes in the court floor affect ball bounce and increase the likelihood of trip and fall injuries.
 Regular maintenance is critical for tarmac surfaces, plant growth between gaps in the gravel texture can be disastrous.

-Polymeric Basketball Surfaces For Outdoor Courts
+Polypropylene Basketball Surfaces For Outdoor Courts

 Outdoor polypropylene modular sports tiles aim to mimic the ball bounce and shock absorbing qualities of spring-loaded gym flooring.
 The tiles can be used in all weather conditions making polymeric floors a great solution for outdoor games areas.
 The growing interest in short form half court basketball in outdoor settings has seen a huge surge in court tile offerings.

-Advantages of Polymeric Surfaces For Basketball
+Advantages of Polypropylene Surfaces For Basketball

 Faster Draining Than Conventional Surfaces